Is It Okay to Have Multiple Job Interviews

 Research Each Role Individually

 Treat each interview as unique.
-Even when roles seem similar, responsibilities, reporting lines, and success measures can differ.
-Use company sites, recent news, LinkedIn profiles of potential colleagues, and any employee reviews to build role-specific questions.
+Even when roles seem similar, responsibilities, reporting lines and success measures can differ.
+Use company sites, recent news, LinkedIn profiles of potential colleagues, and any employee reviews you can find.
+Build role-specific questions.
 Be ready to explain why each role fits your skills and trajectory.

 Practice with Role-Specific Stories

-Create a short portfolio of examples that you can tailor quickly to the role: a project that illustrates leadership, a problem you solved, or a measurable result.
+Create a short portfolio of examples you can tailor quickly: a project that illustrates leadership, a problem you solved, or a measurable result.
 Having modular stories allows you to reuse content without sounding scripted.

 Mindset and Confidence